Latency/UtopianBot/README.md

 ### Running

-Java is required to run RSBot.
-You can run the client by *double clicking* the JAR file named `RSBot.jar`.
+Java is required to run UtopiaBot.
+You can run the client by *double clicking* the JAR file named `UtopiaBot.jar`.

 ##Linux, Mac OS X and other Unix systems